Monument to the Italians Fallen in Africa, Siracusa: Description

 In June of 1940, at the outbreak of Italian intervention in World War II, the bronze statues and sculpted marble reliefs were loaded on to ships for transport to Ethiopia.
 The outbreak of war prevented their shipment through the Suez canal, and the items were mothballed in storage.
 In 1952, the sculptor Romano Romanelli proposed its placement in Siracusa, at the present scenographic locale in the piazza dei Cappuccini overlooking the Ionian sea.
 The assembly of a Fascist monument was not without controversy.

 The monument recalls Ancient Roman monuments.
 Set atop a plinth, from the front it is approached by broad staircases.
 Towards the land is a larger-than-life bronze statue of a robust modern soldier on foot leading a horse, recalling the statues of the Dioscuri in the Quirinale fountain.
 Flanking the portal are the years and Ethiopian battle sites.
 The front of the monument has a boat prow, and faces the Ionian Sea towards Africa.
 Surrounding the monument are bronze sculptures of elements of the army, including infantry, navy, air force (with bomb), and local African muslim mercenaries, known as Askari.
 Bas-reliefs depict battles and a tank used in the war.
 The interior, mainly kept shuttered has a votive chapel.
 The monument is prone to vandalization and graffiti.

-In 1999, veterans of the paratroop regiments place a plaque in memory of the second world war Leiutenant Coronel Giovanni Alberto Bechi Luserna.
+In 1999, veterans of the paratroop regiments place a plaque in memory of the second world war Lieutenant Coronel Giovanni Alberto Bechi Luserna.
 In 2012, the Siracusan cultural association, Lamba Doria, placed a plaque recalling the victims of the sinking of the Conte Rosso transport ship in 1941, while in the Siracusa port.